Wall Street climbs to add more to its strong January

 “This is a market that is very bipolar,” she said.
 “And that’s actually healthy for a market.
 You don’t want one skewed too bullish,” or optimistic, and “you don’t want one skewed too bearish," or pessimistic.
 “I think we’re balancing out that extreme bearishness in the market.”

-She sees areas of the stock market continuing to push higher, such as energy companies and raw-material producers, but that may get hidden when simply looking at market indexes like the S&P 500 because they're relatively small pieces of the market.
+She sees stocks continuing to grind higher through the year, led in particular by energy and industrial companies, though that may get hidden when simply looking at market indexes like the S&P 500 because those stocks are relatively small pieces of the market.

 With seemingly everyone on the same page about what the Fed will do on Wednesday, the big question is what comes afterwards.
 The Fed has so far pledged to keep rates higher for longer to ensure inflation is truly defeated.
 Markets, meanwhile, are holding out hope that just one more small increase may be on the way in March and that cuts to rates could follow late in the year.